-Sometimes manufacturers offer incentives for new purchases.
+Sometimes, manufacturers offer incentives for new purchases.
 Whether that is a discounted interest rate, down payment assistance, cash back or a rebate, these incentives can help drive down the total cost of your new vehicle.
 Having flexibility while shopping for your next ride can allow you to take advantage of every savings opportunity.
-Visit Chevrolet.com, Buick.com, GMC.com and Cadillac.com for the latest incentives on current vehicles.
+Visit our current offers page for the latest incentives on vehicles.

 The most important part of car buying is feeling empowered and informed throughout the process.
-Asking these questions will allow you to better understand the process of financing a vehicle and allow you to be as informed as possible.
+Asking these questions will allow you to better understand the process of financing a vehicle and be as informed as possible.